packingbox/docker-smtp-relay/README.md

 ## Relay for networks

-Set environment variable RELAY_NATWORKS to add subnets in postfix configuration (as example for two subnets **10.11.12.0/24, 10.22.32.0/24** and exposing port to host):
+Set environment variable RELAY_NETWORKS to add subnets in postfix configuration (as example for two subnets **10.11.12.0/24, 10.22.32.0/24** and exposing port to host):

 ```
   docker run \